-Issue: White sturgeon were historically highly migratory throughout the Columbia Basin and ranged freely between freshwater and marine environments.
-Dam construction has fragmented the historical population into a series of subpopulations to which the marine environment is no longer available.
+Issue: White sturgeon were historically highly migratory throughout the Columbia Basin and ranged freely between freshwater and marine environments.1 Dam construction has fragmented the historical population into a series of subpopulations to which the marine environment is no longer available.
 Most impounded populations are recruitment-limited due to a lack of suitable spawning habitat or flow conditions suitable to produce significant recruitment in the available habitat.
 The primary spawning population with annual recruitment occurs below Bonneville where better flow and habitat conditions exist.
 These populations still have access to the estuary and ocean.
 Other factors significantly affecting sturgeon populations in the lower river include harvest and increasing sea lion predation.

-The RME/AP review included four white sturgeon projects in the lower river (that is, from the mouth of the Columbia upstream to Priest Rapids on the Mainstem and up to Lower Granite Dam in the below Chief Joseph Dam on the Mainstem Columbia, and below Lower Granite on the Snake River).
+The RME/AP review included four white sturgeon projects in the lower river (that is, from the mouth of the Columbia upstream to Priest Rapids on the Mainstem and up to Lower Granite Dam in the Snake River).
 These projects collectively include research, monitoring, evaluation and supplementation elements.
 Current project funding is focused on periodic population status assessment monitoring, recruitment indexing in relation to flow and hydropower operations, fishery management to optimize production of impounded populations in the reservoirs, and evaluations of the appropriateness and feasibility of hatchery mitigation in the Federal Columbia River Power System portions of the mid-Columbia and lower Snake River reservoirs.